-3.4.1 Parameter uncertainty
+3.6.1 Parameter uncertainty

-Parameter estimates are shown in Table 22 along with approximate asymptotic standard errors.
+Parameter estimates are shown in Table 22, Table 23, and Table 28 along with approximate asymptotic standard errors.
 The only parameters with an absolute value of correlation greater than 0.95 were the female and male natural mortality parameters, which is expected.
-Estimates of key derived parameters are given in Table 24 along with approximate 95% asymptotic confidence intervals.
+Estimates of key derived quantities are given in Table 26 along with approximate 95% asymptotic confidence intervals.
 There is a reasonable amount of uncertainty in the estimates of biomass.
-The confidence interval of the 2019 estimate of depletion is 70.78-113.11 and above the management target of 40% of the unfished spawning biomass.
+The confidence interval of the 2019 estimate of depletion is 70.78%-113.11% and above the management target of 40% of the unfished spawning biomass.

-3.4.2 Sensitivity analysis
+3.6.2 Sensitivity analysis